kairosity/mp2-tunnel-focus/testing.md

 ![success](misc-images/howitshouldlook.png)

-But this is what was happening:
+But this is what was happening on the second click without refreshing the page:

 ![manualtasktimebug](misc-images/issue2manualtasktimeedit.png)